williamvongphan/softdev/13_mimic/readme.md

 4. Realized the website was in Liberation Sans, so we had to import that font
 5. Imported fonts
 6. Redo lorem ipsum

+## Lorem Ipsum generator
+We used [StuyCS Ipsum](https://stuycs-ipsum.williamvongphanith.com/) to generate the lorem ipsum text.
+We highly recommend it.